saadnaeem-dev/generative_ai_with_langchain/README.md

 conda activate langchain_ai
 ```

+Please note that on Windows, you have to remove the ncurses and readline dependencies (the two lines) from the `.yaml` file.
+I needed to install the [VS Build Tools](Microsoft C++ Build Tools": https://visualstudio.microsoft.com/visual-cpp-build-tools/) (which can take about 20 gigs of hard disk).

 ### Pip
 [Pip](https://pypi.org/project/pip/) is the default dependency management tool in Python.
 With pip, you should be able to install all the libraries from the requirements file: